wingo/online-cse/online-cse.md

 else if Box? x and Box? (y_n:=Unbox x) and Equal?
 (Unbox y_n) n: f_n()
 ```

-And then we might expect the optimizer to reduce the program to:
+We would then hope that this optimizer transforms the program of figure
+2 into something like figure 3, hoisting the repeated comparisons to the
+top of the program.

 Figure 3:
 ```